Frequently Asked Questions

 Twilio, Sinch, MessageBird, and Plivo all offer suitable SMS API integrations for sending messages to Papua New Guinea.
 Refer to their documentation for specific implementation details and best practices for the region.

-Papua New Guinea supports basic SMS functionality with some limitations on advanced features, focusing primarily on standard text message delivery through established carrier networks.
+Papua New Guinea supports basic SMS functionality with limitations on advanced features.
+Focus primarily on standard text message delivery through established carrier networks.

-MMS messages are automatically converted to SMS with an embedded URL link.
+Carriers automatically convert MMS messages to SMS with an embedded URL link.
 This conversion ensures message delivery while providing access to multimedia content through web links.
-Best practice is to use short URLs and include clear instructions for accessing content.
+The URL is typically hosted by the SMS provider for 30 days (Twilio) to 90 days (Sinch).
+Use short URLs and include clear instructions for accessing content.
+MMS-to-SMS conversion costs the same as standard SMS ($0.1768-$0.7544 per message), but click-through rates typically range from 5-15% in PNG due to limited data connectivity.

 Recipient Phone Number Compatibility